Joseph Ngute: 2021: Ongoing security and reforms

-Security issues continued to dominate Dr. Ngute's tenure in 2021.
+Security issues continued to dominate Ngute's tenure in 2021.
 The government made some progress in stabilizing the Anglophone regions, although sporadic violence persisted.
 Ngute supported military operations aimed at neutralizing separatist militias, while also advocating for dialogue and reconciliation.
 The balance between military action and negotiation remained a delicate aspect of his strategy.

 The government initiated several reforms to enhance governance.
 These included judicial reforms to improve the legal system's efficiency and transparency, as well as electoral reforms intended to ensure fairer and more transparent elections.

 2022: Development projects and international relations

-Dr. Ngute's administration focused on infrastructural development and strengthening international relations to foster economic growth.
+Ngute's administration focused on infrastructural development and strengthening international relations to foster economic growth.
 Key infrastructure projects included the expansion of the Douala Seaport, improvements in road infrastructure, and investments in energy projects.
 These efforts aimed at boosting economic development and addressing regional disparities.

-Dr. Ngute worked on improving diplomatic relations with neighboring countries and enhancing trade partnerships.
+Ngute worked on improving diplomatic relations with neighboring countries and enhancing trade partnerships.
 His government signed several bilateral agreements aimed at boosting trade and investment.

 Personal life

-Ngute comes from the English-speaking southwestern region of Cameroon (former Southern Cameroons), and is also a local tribal chief.
+Ngute comes from the English-speaking southwestern region of Cameroon (former Southern Cameroons) and is also a local tribal chief.
 He has been married several times.